-- 1. The ECB Guide on materiality assessment (EGMA) lays down indicative criteria which have been adopted by the ECB for assessing the materiality of extensions and changes to the internal model method (IMM) in accordance with Article 16210 and Articles 283 to 294 of Regulation (EU) No 575/2013 (CRR) and the advanced method for the measurement of credit valuation adjustment risk (A-CVA) in accordance with Articles 381 to 383 and Article 386 of the CRR. - The EGMA does not apply to ongoing alignment of the IMM and the A-CVA to the calculation data-set used, correction of errors or minor adjustments necessary for the day-to-day maintenance of the internal model approaches, which occur within already approved methods, processes, controls, data collection and IT systems. - 3.
-With regard to the IMM, the EGMA defines in Section 4, Section 5 and in Annex I materiality assessment criteria for all model extensions and changes. - With regard to the A-CVA, the EGMA either refers to existing regulation and the IMM part of the EGMA or defines materiality assessment criteria.
-This is done as follows: - (a) All A-CVA extensions and changes Pursuant to Article 383(5)(c) of the CRR, the competent authority may reassess the A-CVA multiplication factor if deemed necessary.
+- The ECB Guide on materiality assessment (hereinafter the "EGMA") lays down indicative criteria which have been adopted by the ECB for assessing the materiality of extensions and changes to the IMM measurement approaches in accordance with Articles 283 to 294 of Regulation (EU) No 575/2013 (hereinafter the "CRR") and A-CVA capital charge measurement approaches in accordance with Articles 381 to 383 and Article 386 of the CRR. - With regard to the IMM, the EGMA defines in Section 4, Section 5 and in Annex I - materiality assessment criteria for all model extensions and changes. - 3.
+With regard to the A-CVA, the EGMA either refers to existing regulation and the IMM part of the EGMA or defines materiality assessment criteria as follows:

+(a) All A-CVA extensions and changes

+Pursuant to Article 383(5)(c) of the CRR, the competent authority may reassess the A-CVA multiplication factor if deemed necessary.
 The EGMA refers here to this discretion for all A-CVA extensions and changes.